 Then, in addition, modern steels can be made extremely pure, be alloyed with different metals such as chromium, molybdenum, nickel, and so on that further change the steels’ properties without them losing the ability to be heat-treated.
 Since the ductile strength of the alloy is enhanced, it facilitates the making of a thinner part with similar strength.
 A good sword needs to be forged and tempered.

 Modern coatings may be used to add other properties like for instance corrosion resistance as well as self-lubrication.
-Friction reducing coatings such as Teflon can be applied to the non-cutting part of the blade in order to prevent the blade from binding.
+Friction-reducing coatings such as Teflon can be applied to the non-cutting part of the blade in order to prevent the blade from binding.
+You can also use Ground Flat Stock as the base of your sword for durability and ease of procurement.

 The Best Steel